b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**<br>
 All the articles within this volume need to be entered in the Bibliography individually in due course.

+### MITCHELL, D.; *et al.* ###

+* Mitchell, Damo (auth.); *et al.* (2017).
+'Daoist Reflections from Scholar Sage'.
+London, England, U.K.: Singing Dragon (an imprint of Jessica Kingsley Publishers).
+ISBN 9781848193215 (alk. paper).

+**Purport:**<br>
+I came upon this volume looking for a no longer extant webpage article of 'Scholar Sage \[online]' that isn't archived by the the Internet Archive's Wayback Machine: Damo, Mitchell.
+(2014).
+'Fu Dog Statues'.
+Scholarsage.
+Source: http://www.scholarsage.com/fu-dog-statues/ (accessed: no date specified).
+The article I sought is in the volume.

 ### MITCHELL, G. ###

 * Mitchell, Dr. George (1997).
 'Blue Guide: Southern India'.
 First edition.
 London, England, U.K.: A&C Black (Publishers) Ltd. ISBN 0713641584.